-$Na{AR,t}$ = number of animals allowed in the project area under the proposed AR-CDM proimmediately after the implementation of the measure.
+&lt;sup>18 A measure to reduce animal population in the project area is a measure taken to avoid grazing in the project area (e.g. fencing).
+Such measures can result in leakage.
+The methodology assumes that leakage occurs only once, immediately after the implementation of the measure.
 This is consistent with baseline approach 22(a), whereby the historical or current population of grazing animals is assumed to be the baseline situation.
 However, to be on the safe site, the methodology requires to monitor leakage the 5 years following the date of implementation of the measure taken to avoid grazing in the project area.